 Aromatherapy - The static application of essential oils on points on the body to help relieve pain and dysfunction.
 The oils are applied with the therapists hands, resting on your skin, using the therapist’s heat and energy from their hands to activate the oils’ healing potential.
 Our oils are of the highest medicinal quality, imported from Europe.
 Frances has been trained in this modality.

 Vibrational & Sound Therapy - A sonic environment is created through the specific use of various instruments based on what is needed in the moment.
 The instruments may include singing bowls, bells, flutes, gongs, drums, didgeridoos, rainsticks, tuning forks, kalimbas and others.
 Each sound created has a specific healing ability.
 You can request sound therapy as part of any session at the MFR Center.
 Frances has been trained in this modality.

-Touch of Jade Lymphatic Massage – Touch of Jade Lymphatic Massage is a gentle therapy that uses cool jade stone to promote health and aid in recovery.
+Lymphatic Treatments - Lymphatic treatment is a gentle therapy that uses either a cool jade stone or direct hands-on techniques to promote health and aid in recovery.
 This powerful, yet subtle technique can reduce and prevent fluid retention, enhance the removal of toxins from body tissues, and support the immune system.
-Michelle is an expert in this field.
+Kelley has been trained in this modality.